 Get a special discount for Baby Can Travel readers on your camping sleeping bags for toddlers.

-Read our review of the Morrison Outdoors Big Mo 20 toddler sleeping bag.
+Read my review of the Morrison Outdoors Big Mo 20 toddler sleeping bag.
 Then use BABYCANTRAVEL for 10% off, or

-Read our review of the Baby Deedee sleeping bag, then use BCT10 for 10% off!
+Read my review of the Baby DeeDee sleeping bag, then use BCT10 for 10% off!

 11. Hiking Shoes / Toddler Hiking Gear